-Electives may be chosen from other University of Denver departments and/or other universities with approval of the advisor and Ph.D.
-Program Director.
+Electives may be chosen from other University of Denver departments and/or other universities with approval of the advisor and Associate Dean for Doctoral Education.
 All courses taken outside GSSW must be designated as doctoral level by the departments offering them.
-Selected master's level and MSW courses that complement the student's course of study may be taken with the Ph.D.
-Program Director's approval.
+Selected master's level and MSW courses that complement the student's course of study may be taken with the Associate Dean for Doctoral Education's approval.
 Students taking master level courses for doctoral credit within GSSW are expected to perform at a level beyond that expected of master students.
 University College classes cannot be counted for credit toward the Ph.D.